ALTER SYSTEM

 instructs the Database Resource Manager to block logins (other than

-) on that instance.
+SYSorSYSTEM) on that instance.
 If an instance is running in non-shared-server mode, then Oracle Database does not impose any restrictions on user logins in that instance.

 UNQUIESCE

-to take the database out of quiesced
+Specify UNQUIESCE to take the database out of quiesced

 state.
 Doing so permits transactions, queries, fetches, and PL/SQL

-statement does not have to originate in the same session that issued the QUIESCE
+procedures that were initiated by users other than SYS or SYSTEM to be undertaken once again.
+The UNQUIESCE statement does not have to originate in the same session that issued the QUIESCE RESTRICTED statement.

 alter_system_security_clauses

-let you control access to the instance.
+The alter_system_security_clauses let you control access to the instance.

 RESTRICTED SESSION

-clause lets you
+The RESTRICTED SESSION clause lets you

 restrict logon to Oracle Database.
 You can use this clause regardless of